Byzantine army (Palaiologan era): Alliance with the Mongols

+Until 1269 the Turks conquered the southern coast of the theme of Mylasa and Melanoudion in Caria as far west as the Cnidian Peninsula, while the northern part of the theme likely followed soon after.
+This territory eventually came to constitute the Beylik of Menteshe.
+Around the same time the Turks also encroached on the port towns of Paphlagonia.

 Michael VIII Palaiologos was anxious to establish an alliance with the Mongols, who themselves were highly favourable to Christianity, many of them being Nestorian Christians.
 He signed a treaty in 1263 with the Mongol Khan of the Golden Horde, and he married two of his daughters (conceived through a mistress, a Diplovatatzina) to Mongol kings: Euphrosyne Palaiologina, who married Nogai Khan of the Golden Horde, and Maria Palaiologina, who married Abaqa Khan of Ilkhanid Persia.
 In 1282, Nogai Khan provided Michael VIII with 4,000 Mongols whom he sent against Thessaly.
 His alliance with the Mongols would also benefit his son Andronicus II; in 1305 Ilkhan Oljeitu promised Andronicus II 40,000 men, and in 1308 dispatched 30,000 men to recover many Byzantine towns in Bithynia.

 Weapons

 Weapons amongst the Byzantine army varied greatly, as did the composition of the army.
 Shields and spears were as always the most common weapon.

 The crossbow was adopted by the Byzantine infantry in the 13th century, although the Cypriote rebel Isaac Komnenos is recorded to have used crossbowmen as early as 1191.
+13 years later they were used during the defense of Constantinople.
 Associated primarily with western Europeans, the crossbow or tzangra remained of secondary relevance and was mostly restricted to naval combat and sieges.
-Soldiers wearing this weapon were known as tzangratoroi.
+Soldiers wielding this weapon were known as tzangratoroi.
 Despite their relative rarity, John Kantakouzenos approvingly referred to their efficiency in siege battles, while a new military office was also created, the stratopedarches ton tzangratoron.

 Gunpowder weapons were spreading in the Balkans from the second half of the 14th century and were well established by the 15th, but the Byzantines failed to adopt them on a larger scale because of the lack of money.
 While the sources are limited and the terminology is often unclear, the only gunners fighting for Byzantium seem to have been Genoese mercenaries.
-Gunpowder artillery in the form of primitive bombards is attested for the sieges of 1422 and 1453.
+Gunpowder artillery in the form of primitive bombards is attested for the sieges of Constantinople in 1422 and 1453.
 Indeed, the city had an own arsenal of bombards, although its walls proved incapable of sustaining their recoil, especially that of the largest ones.
 Additionally, their effectiveness was limited by a lack of understanding of their proper deployment as well as a shortage of gunpowder and ammunition.
 As there is no evidence that the Byzantines ever manufactured cannons themselves it seems most likely that they were imported from Italy.